 James started blogging about books simply because he loves them and wants to read as many as possible, and talk about them as much as possible too.
 James works in digital marketing (just like me!), so a blog also seemed like a good idea purely on vocational terms.
 That makes it both a hobby and a way to get better at what he does.

 James is married (they’ll be celebrating 12 years this September!) and he has a little daughter who is also showing signs of becoming a

 bookworm bookdragon.
 Currently, she is concentrating on reading Goodnight Moon over and over again, and also making origami out of the covers (James says he can basically feel you all wincing – but she’s only just turned 2!)
 James is also a bit of an amateur astronomer, and a general science buff and wildlife lover and he is trying to learn to play guitar.
 He thinks our community is the warmest bunch of bloggers he’s ever had the fortune to meet.
 The support has been overwhelming and there’s a real sense of community – he says it’s truly a blessing.
-So let’s stay true to our name and visit James’s blog and follow him on Twitter, Instagram and Facebook.
+So let’s stay true to our name and visit James’s Twitter, Instagram and Facebook.

 Have you met any of July’s newbies yet?
 Go give them some love <3 If you know anyone who needs some support on the start of their blogging journey, do put them through to me.

 I’m Evelina and I try to blog about books that matter, with a bit of fun there too!
 Disability and equality will be topics you see a lot, but there’s also a lot of scifi, fantasy and… GIFs.
 I’m also the proud founder of #ARCsAnonymous.